TheRuedi/playmusicdecrypter/README.md

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit -a ADB, --adb=ADB     path to adb executable
+      --version             show program's version number and exit -h, --help            show this help message and exit -a ARTWORK, --artwork=ARTWORK
-      -d DATABASE, --database=DATABASE
+                            local path to directory with artwork files (will be downloaded from device via adb if not specified) -d DATABASE, --database=DATABASE
                             local path to Google Play Music database file (will be downloaded from device via adb if not specified) -l LIBRARY, --library=LIBRARY
-                            local path to directory with encrypted MP3 files (will be downloaded from device via adb if not specified -r REMOTE, --remote=REMOTE
+                            local path to directory with encrypted MP3 files (will be downloaded from device via adb if not specified) -r REMOTE, --remote=REMOTE
                             remote path to directory with encrypted MP3 files on device (default: